rmonaghanjr/rmonaghanjr/README.md

 ### Ryan Monaghan

 I'm really into creating performant code, creating cool projects, and pusing the boudaries of what I can do as a developer.
-Ultimately, I;m just someone looking to create awesome software for awesome people.
+Ultimately, I'm just someone looking to create awesome software for awesome people.

 Fun Facts About Me
 * I'm currently employed at Fairmount Automation working on a really cool project